 Another alarm is the Zone Alarm, which consists of a bar on the side of the screen.
 Any echo on the chart that appears inside this bar triggers this alarm.
 The last alarm is the Depth Alarm, which has both a Shallow and a Deep setting.
-Only the bottom signal will trigger this alarm.
 This is useful as an anchor watch, a shallow water alert or for navigation.